AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 layout: doc
 ---

-Sometimes, you may want to use an hydrater for itself.
-For instance, let's say you have an image and you want to extract text from it.
+Let's say you have an image and you want to extract text from it.
 You'll then need [the OCR hydrater](https://github.com/Papiel/ocr.hydrater.anyfetch.com).

+Here is the detailed overview of how this will work.

 ## Hydration workflow
-### Basic hydration workflow
-First thing first, an hydration server is not a frontend web server.
-It can only be called using APIs, and has no pages of itself -- viewing [this on a browser](http://ocr.hydrater.anyfetch.com/) will result in an error.

 #### Starting a new hydration
 To hydrate a document, you need to specify two parameters : the `file_path`, and the `callback` (both URLs).
-When you send the request to `hydrate`, it will be queued on the hydrater's pending tasks queue.
+When you send the request to `/hydrate`, it will be queued on the hydrater's pending tasks queue.
 The hydrater will reply with `202 Accepted` and nothing else; the hydration results will later be sent to `callback`.

 #### Hydration